ibm-cloud-docs/databases-for-redis/howto-user-management.md

 ### `default` user permissions
 {: #redis-default-user-permissions}

-The `default` user should be used to manage your databases; however, it has more limited permissions than the `ibm` user.
-Specifically, the following permissions are restriced for the `default` user:
+If your deployments currently use `DEFAULT` user (Redis 5.x), it's possible to continue doing so in the later versions, like 6.2.
+However, this continued usage of the `DEFAULT` user  after upgrading to v6.2 requires a password change, which is expected to limit permissions.
+These permission limitations are an expected behavioral change as part of a major version upgrade.
+Specifically, the following permissions are restricted for the `default` user, starting with Redis v6.2.

 - `config` This permission and view, add, update, and delete database configuration, as well as create and manage database users and roles.
 - `acl` <DOES THIS PREVENT USERS FROM CREATING NEW USERS WITHIN REDIS?>

 ### Upgrading to Redis 6.2 and the `default` user
 {: #redis-default-user-permissions-upgrading}

 If you are using Redis 5, upgrade directly to Redis 6.2.
 After upgrading, thoroughly test your applications using the `default` user to make sure your applications are fully functional.
-Once you confirm the upgrade has not disrupted performance, change the `default` user password.
-This password update introduces the new limited permissions.
+Upgrading to v6.2 and continuing to use the `DEFAULT` user requires a password change.

 To update the `default` user password, use the following command: